Salty's Autobiographical Bio

 — Dr. Seuss

-Salty Rose is a guitar player.
+Salty Rose is working-class guitar player.
 A bass player.
 A singer & a songwriter.
 And the blogger, vlogger, photographer, storyteller, and motorcycle rider for Two Kinds Of Light.
 Original music and a few other things.
 Based in Ventura, California.

 "Salty Rose, here".
 I've made a lifelong musical career out of being a dive-bar bassist and guitar-slinger.
 I got my first guitar at the age of eight.
 Mom and Dad bought me a nylon string acoustic guitar and got me some lessons.
 At sixteen I had saved, begged, and borrowed enough money to make an instrument purchase on my own- a Vox Cougar bass.
 I got it for fifty bucks.
 It was the cheapest guitar at JB-Wilson Music, in Woodland Hills, CA. By the age of eighteen I was honing my chops in garages, at parties, and sometimes in smoke filled bars at night around Los Angeles.
 The bands I had the opportunity to work with play original music, classic rock, top-40, alt-country, punk rock, and the blues.
 My exploits on the guitar, punctuate a life spent carving out a living, as a builder and a citizen-soldier.
-I've survived the job-sites, the dive-bars, the battlefield, the heartbreaks, and cancer.
+I've survived the job-sites, the dive-bars, the battlefield, and the heartbreaks.
 But it hasn't all been just about survival.
-Along the way I've also motorcycled on Mulholland Highway, surfed from Malibu to Rincon, and experienced profound joy and love in my life.
+Along the way I've also motorcycled on Mulholland Highway, surfed from Malibu to Rincon, rocked, rolled, and experienced profound joy and love in my life.
 I write songs about all this stuff now.
 And I rock the dives every chance I get (well, I did right up until the pandemic hit).

 My musical career as a sideman, is as important to me, as my original music is.
 It's been a mainstay of my career.
 Ever the showman, supporting local artists like: D.on Darox & the Melody Joy Bakers, Jodi Farrell & The Front Street Prophets, Skarecrow & The Graverobbers, Crying 4 Kafka, and The Pretty Ugly's.
 One of my favorite sayings is, "I just want to play my guitar".